topggp/blog/README.md

 [repository topggp](https://github.com/topggp/GGP-JULIA)

+## Apps in Heat Conduction, linear elasticity, compliant mechanisms and aerospace engineering. by V. BHAT and J. MORLIER

+Soon available

 ## Please Cite Us

 If you happen to find GGP useful for your research, it will be appreciated if you cite us with: